 You don’t buy ergonomic keyboards for their looks, though; you buy them to give your wrists some relief.
 I’ve been using the Surface Ergonomic Keyboard on and off since last December, and I miss it whenever I’m stuck with another, more cramped keyboard.
 The Surface’s chiclet keys are large enough to type accurately on and don’t feel too strenuous to type on for long periods of time.
 It’s wireless, so you can easily pair it with any computer or tablet you’ve got in your house, but there’s no way to easily switch between devices, and it isn’t rechargeable.
 But as long as you’re fine with that, and the keyboard’s $130 price tag, the Surface will keep your wrists as cozy as it keeps them healthy.

 The Best for Mac Users: Logitech Ergo K860

-Great as the Surface Ergonomic Keyboard is, I wish I’d known that it’s tricky to pair with a Mac.
+As stellar as Microsoft’s Surface Ergonomic Keyboard is, it’s a pain to pair with a Mac.
 Luckily, for Mac users who want a beneficial keyboard and still care about design, there’s a good-looking option that reviewers seem to love.
-The Logitech Ergo K860 looks sort of like a darker version of the Surface Ergonomic, and at $126 on Amazon, it costs about the same, albeit with slightly rounder keys.
+The Logitech Ergo K860 kind of looks like a darker version of the Surface and is priced similarly, although it has slightly rounder keys.

 It’s easily paired with a Mac, thankfully, and Logitech’s keyboard has another cool trick that the Surface Ergonomic can’t match: the palm rest tilts to 0, -4, and -7 degrees so you can find the right position for your wrists.
-The wrist rest has two layers of protection to keep them comfortable and reduce strain, and its fabric is stain resistant so you shouldn’t have to worry too much about mucking it up with coffee stains or anything like that.
-Still, be careful.
+The wrist rest also has dual-layer protection to keep ‘em comfortable and minimize strain, plus the fabric is stain resistant.

 The Best Split-Key Alternative: Kinesis Freestyle 2